ayushn21/actiontext-syntax-highlighter/README.md

 You can override the default theme by setting `@highlighted_code_block_theme` in your controller action where you're rendering out the rich text.

-This plugin requires a global `Trix` variable to create attachments, so require Trix in your application as below:
+`ActionTextSyntaxHighlighter` requires a global `Trix` variable to create attachments, so require Trix in your application as below:

 ```javascript
 window.Trix = require("trix")